 As with most capital cities, you’ll find there’s something for everyone here.
 And you can never underestimate the value of being surrounded by fun-loving, friendly Filipinos – it makes everything you do twice as much fun!

 We hope you enjoyed this Manila travel itinerary and a complete list of things to do in the Philippines Manila.
-If you’re after one of the best beach resorts near Manila click here, or if you’re headed to one of the islands like Boracay, you can find out how to get there from Manila here.
+If you’re after one of the best beach resorts near Manila click here, find all the best 5 star hotels in Manila here or if you’re headed to one of the islands like Boracay, you can find out how to get there from Manila here.
 You can also find more information in our complete guides to the Philippines here.